discordjs/guide/guide/improving-dev-environment/package-json-scripts.md

 # Setting up package.json scripts

-An easy way to run scripts like a script to start your bot, a script to lint your bot's files or whatever scripts you use, is by storing them in your `package.json` file.
-After you store these scripts in your `package.json` file, you can just type `npm run start` to start your bot, or `npm run lint` to lint your code for errors.
+An easy way to run scripts like a script to start your bot, a script to lint your bot's files, or whatever scripts you use is by storing them in your `package.json` file.
+After you store these scripts in your `package.json` file, you can type `npm run start` to start your bot or `npm run lint` to lint your code for errors.

 ## Getting started